 Eat colourful food

-You may not know it, but eating brightly coloured fruits and vegetable can help prepare your skin to UV exposure and boost your natural tan as they contain high levels of beta-carotene.
+You may not know it, but eating brightly coloured fruits and vegetable can help get your skin ready for summer, UV exposure and boost your natural tan as they contain high levels of beta-carotene.
 Carrots, watermelon, tomatoes, red peppers, pumpkins, apples & beets – are brightly-coloured and very nutrient-dense.
 The more of these nutrient-dense whole-foods you eat, the happier and healthier your skin will be.
 Root vegetables are an excellent source of antioxidants, beta-carotene (provitamin A) that strengthen skin and boosts cell regeneration.
 Green leafy vegetables and mushrooms are also rich in Niacin (Vitamin B3) important to keep your skin soft, healthy and glowing.
 Healthy oils contained in salmon, avocados and vegetable oils are a great source of Omega 3.

 Protect and Moisturise your skin